 - Knee rolls.

-Ostomates can enjoy beautiful days at the pool, the beach and have all the fun and pleasantries of being in the water.
-All they need to do is choose the right products.
-There are many new products available today that can be used to feel and be more comfortable with these kinds of sports practices.
+Swimming is also great cardiovascular exercise for ostomy patients.
+They can enjoy spending time at the pool, the beach and have all the benefits of being in the water.
+All they need to do is choose the right products to feel comfortable with these kinds of activities.
 Some of these products are:

 - Drainable pouches